 This method is the quickest and most secure as the files are erased immediately and not left in a recoverable state until the next time you decide to wipe the drive’s free space.
 Here are 10 free tools that can securely erase or “shred” your files making them unrecoverable.
 All tools were tested in Windows 10 and 7 64-bit.

 Important Note: Permanently deleting files is something that should be used with care as once the file is deleted and overwritten, you won’t be able to get it back, even with recovery software.

 WipeFile is a portable only program so is also useful for your USB toolkit.
-It supports 14 different erasing methods ranging from a quick 1 pass zero fill up to a full 35 pass Gutmann erase.
-Individual files or whole folders can be added to the program, something that is very useful is an editable file mask for folders so you can filter what gets erased by file extension.
-The default of *.* will delete all files in the folder, whereas a mask of *.doc will only shred the Word documents and leave all other files.
-WipeFile is multilingual with 18 languages supported and in Settings you can create a context menu or Send To menu entry to send files to the program via right click.
-A few options such as a user defined erase string and logging are only for the Pro version which requires a donation.
+It supports 14 different erasing methods ranging from a quick single pass zero fill up to a full 35 pass Gutmann erase.
+A single random pass should suffice in most cases.
+Individual files or whole folders can be added to the program.
+Something that is very useful is an editable file mask for folders so you can filter what gets erased by file name or extension.

 5. File Shredder

 File Shredder is more of a permanent erasing solution because it needs installing and there’s no portable version, but it does have some useful functions which could make it worthwhile.
 Erasing algorithms include simple 1 or 2 pass, DoD 3 pass, secure 7 pass or the Gutmann 35 pass method.
 There’s also Explorer integration which can directly erase the file/folder immediately or add it to a queue to be shredded later on.